 19 September 2011

 After a surprisingly good night sleep on the overnight train from Chiang Mai, I was ousted from my bed at 7am by staff who wanted to put the beds back.
 An hour or two later, we finally pulled into Bangkok station and we walked the short distance over to the rather nice Bangkok Centre Hotel, before popping to a nearby 7-Eleven for breakfast.
 Since my steamed pork bun was a bit disappointing, I ended up with popcorn chicken from the station’s KFC.
 Never mind.
-Continue reading “Thailand Part Two: the tour comes to an end”
+Continue reading “Thailand Part Two: Bangkok (Reclining Buddha and Grand Palace)”

 17 -18 September 2011

 After my boat from Laos docked on the shores of Thailand, I passed through passport control in Chiang Kong easily enough, along with the rest of my tour group.
 We loaded up two tuk tuks with our luggage and, just like the last time, we were too heavy.
 The driver pumped up the tyres and we set off, almost immediately getting stuck behind a coach that was barely moving.
 Unlike in Laos, the tuk tuks were not trucks with us in the back but bikes with trailers for us to sit in, meaning we got blasted by fumes coming in from all directions.
-Continue reading “Thailand Part One: pad thai, a white temple and the sleeper train”
+Continue reading “Thailand Part One: Chiang Kong, Chiang Rai and Chiang Mai”

 It’s virtually impossible to be a tourist in Thailand and not visit a gazillion temples.
 They’re everywhere.
 They’re beautiful and generally adorned with carved stone statues of Buddha.
 The White Temple is very good at standing out from the crowd.